keremerciyes/High-Performance-Sentiment-Analysis-Knowledge-Distillation-from-LLMs-to-Small-Encoders/README.md

 # High-Performance Sentiment Analysis: Knowledge Distillation from LLMs to Small Encoders

 ## Project Overview
 This project explores the efficiency-accuracy trade-offs in deploying Natural Language Processing (NLP) models for sentiment analysis.
-We investigate **Knowledge Distillation (KD)** techniques to transfer the capabilities of Large Language Models (LLMs) and Large Encoders into compact, production-ready models.
+I researched **Knowledge Distillation (KD)** techniques to transfer the capabilities of Large Language Models (LLMs) and Large Encoders into compact, production-ready models.

 The core objective is to take a massive, general-purpose model (like Mistral-7B or RoBERTa-Large) and compress its knowledge into a small, fast student model (DistilBERT) without significant loss of accuracy.